awesto/djangoshop-paypal/README.md

 # REST based PayPal Payment Provider Integration for django-shop

-This integrates the PayPal for django-shop version 0.9 and above.
+This integrates PayPal for django-shop version 1.0 and above.

 ## Installation